 What does it mean to glow?
-What’s the glow up mission people keep talking about and aspiring for?
-What’s it got to do with personal branding?
+What’s the glow up project people keep talking about and aspiring towards?
+And what’s it got to do with personal branding?

 The Urban Dictionary defines a glow up as an incredible transformation.
 Going from a kind of rock bottom position, straight to the top (of your game) – to a point of disbelief.

 Quintessentially, to glow is to improve an aspect of oneself tremendously.
 We usually see the most astounding glow ups on social media, regarding: physical appearance (e.g. weight loss), achieving career goals, improving social capital, a better taste in overall style, and sometimes even a change in maturity and behaviour.

 The glow up period is not instant; it spans over a number of years (typically five to 10 years).
 It’s most effective when someone’s financial status improves as well.
 This is because ‘the glow’ isn’t cheap.
 A lot of money, time and energy might need to be spent to invest in whatever is needed to take you to the next level.

 Glow ups are easiest to see with our favourite celebrities.
 When we chart their journeys from ‘zero to hero’ (or so-called ‘not to hot’) we often see total transformations that inspire memes like the following: